egnotech/Simple-neural-network-library-script/README.md

    ```
    Once again, calling `NeuralNetworks.inp()` will start you input system and everything else automatically.

-These will both give the same output:
+These will both give the same output (assuming verbose mode is on):
 ```
 Start training or load previous? (train/load):
 ```